RichieHakim/ROICaT/README.md

 ### TRACKING NOW IN BETA!
 Try it out in the demo notebook [here](https://github.com/RichieHakim/ROICaT/blob/main/notebooks/tracking_interactive_notebook.ipynb) or the demo script [here](https://github.com/RichieHakim/ROICaT/blob/main/notebooks/tracking_scripted_notebook.ipynb).
 ### Classification still in Alpha.
 Contact me if you want to help test it.
-### to help with development or beta test releases, please contact:  rhakim@g.harvard.edu
+### To help with development or beta test releases, please contact:  rhakim@g.harvard.edu

 A simple-to-use Python package for classifying images of cells and tracking them across imaging sessions/planes.
 Currently designed to be used with Suite2p output data (stat.npy and ops.npy files), but any image data can be used (see [TODO: link] for details on using non-standard data).